versuffer/weather_collector/README.md

 Weather Collector
 ================================
-Weather Collector is as service that fetches weather data for 50 biggest cities in the world from https://api.openweathermap.org.
+Weather Collector is a service that fetches weather data for 50 biggest cities in the world from https://api.openweathermap.org.

 Installation
 ------------